tus/tus-resumable-upload-protocol/protocol.md

 MUST use `Content-Type: application/offset+octet-stream`.

 The `Offset` value MUST be equal to the current offset of the resource.
 In order to achieve parallel upload the Merge extension MAY be used.
+If the offsets do not match the server MUST return the `409 Conflict` status code without modifying the upload resource.

 Clients SHOULD send all remaining bytes of a resource in a single `PATCH` request, but MAY also use multiple small requests for scenarios where this is